 NOCC’s disregard for maintenance reached a nadir in that era, when the State Health Department declared St. Louis No. 2 a health hazard.
 Rather than attempt to mitigate it, NOCC (then called Archdiocesan Cemeteries) ordered its demolition.
 Public opposition scuttled that plan, and birthed the advocacy organization Save Our Cemeteries.

-NOCC is incorporated separately from the Archdiocese of New Orleans; its funding today comes almost entirely from tours of St. Louis Cemetery No. 1 on Basin Street.
+NOCC is incorporated separately from the Archdiocese of New Orleans; the funding for its restoration work comes almost entirely from tours of St. Louis Cemetery No. 1 on Basin Street.

 These days, St. Louis No. 2 has improved vastly from the place Poree grew up seeing, he said.
 “It’s much nicer.
 It’s got a long way to go, but it is.”